 Regardless of the research method you decide to use, always make sure to compensate users for their participation.

-Find out more about user research methods in the user research guide.
+Find out more about user research methods in our user research guide.

 Turning research findings into insights that can help inform the design of the service can be challenging.